Thinking of buying a business?

-- Equipment and Fixtures: The Agreement specifies that all equipment and fixtures will be in working order and free of liens at the time of closing.
+- Fixtures, Fittings and Equipment: The Agreement specifies that all equipment and fixtures will be in working order and free of liens at the time of closing.

-- Training and Counsel: The Agreement provides for training and consultation, at no charge, by the seller for the buyer’s benefit.
+- Training and Familiarization: The Agreement provides for training and consultation, at no charge, by the seller for the buyer’s benefit.

 5. Structuring the Sale

 Deal structuring is the most difficult and least understood by the average business buyer.

 We will discuss deal structures with you and recommend the most favorable arrangements for both parties.